eyeskiller/shopsys/docs/installation/local-installation.md

 # Local Installation

 These guides show how to use prepared Docker Compose configuration to simplify the installation process.
+We recommend to choose **installation using Docker** because it is the easiest and fastest way to start using Shopsys Framework.
-You do not need to install and configure the whole server stack (Nginx, PostgreSQL, etc.) in order to run and develop Shopsys Framework on your machine.
+Docker contains complete development environment necessary for running your application so you do not need to install and configure the whole server stack (Nginx, PostgreSQL, etc.) in order to run and develop Shopsys Framework on your machine.

 ## How it works